 Sailed this day for Boston, the Cerberus frigate of 28 guns, Capt.
 J. Chadds, with the Generals [William] Howe, [Henry] Clinton and [John] Burgoyne ー their baggage went on the 5th instant by the Prosperous Armilla, Capt.
 Slater

+On Tuesday last sailed from Portsmouth the Cerberus frigate, with the three Generals, for Boston.
 On the 15th instant arrived at Plymouth, from Portsmouth and sailed immediately, the Senegal frigate, with dispatches for General [Thomas] Gage at Boston.

 Please to acquaint my Lords Comm[issioners] of the Admiralty, that on the 21st Instt A.M.
 I Sailed from [the] Road, in Company with His Majesty's Sloop Pomona, wh[ose Com]mander I have Ordered to accompany me to Antigu[a] pursuant to their Lordships directions.
 The 22d the Wi[nd came] to the So Wt & blowes strong, with heavy squalls of Rain [Th]erefore put into Torbay, and Anchored, 'till the...
 Continue Reading